I’m thrilled to let you know that Harrowsmith published an article on this project: Why a Green Driveway is Environmentally Sexy

 5. Adding the fill and finishing touches.

-One happy outcome of this project was the number of comments and inquiries I received from passersby, and moreover, bees, bumblebees, and butterflies often stop by for nourishment and rest.
-And my pet rabbits love it, which is also a public service – people just love stopping and watching and having a chat, when the bunnies are out.
+One happy outcome of this project was the number of comments and inquiries I received from passersby.
+Moreover, birds, bees, bumblebees, and butterflies often stop by for nourishment and rest.
+And my pet rabbits love it, which is also a public service – people just love stopping and watching and having a chat when the bunnies are out.

 >Join the mailing list!